myDevicesIoT/cayenne-docs/docs/LORA.md

 2. Your device will need to have been previously registered on the network.
 Refer to [Manual device registration](#lora-kerlink-network-manually-register-device) if you need help with manually registering your device on a network.
 3. What is the unique [DevEUI](#lora-about-deveuis) for the device being added?

-To see how easy it is, let’s walk through an example of connecting an [Adeunis Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was previously registered under a [the Kerlink network account](#lora-kerlink-network-create-account).
+To see how easy it is, let’s walk through an example of connecting an [Adeunis Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was [previously registered](#lora-kerlink-network-manually-register-device) on our Kerlink gateway device.

 **1\.
 Choose the Network**